- 1 pound ground pork

 - 1 cup uncooked ziti or small tube pasta

-- In a Dutch oven, cook the pork, celery and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- In a Dutch oven, cook the pork, celery, onion and garlic over medium heat until meat is no longer pink; drain.

 - Stir in the tomatoes, beans, tomato juice, tomato sauce, broth, carrots, zucchini, Italian seasoning, salt, sugar if desired and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 30-35 minutes or until carrots are tender.

-- Transfer 6 cups of soup to a freezer container; cool.
-Freeze for up to 3 months.
+- Transfer 6 cups of soup to a freezer container; freeze for up to 3 months.
 Add water and pasta to remaining soup; bring to a boil.
 Cover and cook until pasta is tender.

 - To use frozen soup: Thaw in the refrigerator; transfer to a large saucepan.
 Stir in water.
 Bring to a boil; reduce heat.
 Add pasta; cover and cook until tender.
 Yield: 2 batches (6 servings each).